nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/2-playground-tutorial.md

   * Two-tab layout
   * One tab shows active tasks and lets you add new tasks
   * Second tab lists completed tasks
-* (In progress) Basic functionality
+* Basic functionality
   * Add tasks: Users can add tasks as text
   * View tasks: Newly added tasks are listed as active and can be tapped
-  * Complete tasks: Tapping an active task completes it and moves it to the other tab
+  * Complete tasks: Tapping an active task shows an action dialog with options
-  * (Coming soon) Delete tasks: Swiping left removes active or completed tasks
+  * Delete tasks: Tapping an active or completed task shows an action dialog with options
+* (In progress) Basic design
+  * (Coming soon) Input and button for adding tasks are styled
+  * (Coming soon) Active tasks are styled
+  * (Coming soon) Completed tasks are styled
 * (Coming soon) Advanced functionality
+  * (Coming soon) Store timestamp data for each task
+  * (Coming soon) View task history
+  * (Coming soon) Manage tasks in bulk
   * (Coming soon) Schedule tasks: Users can set deadlines for tasks by picking a date from a calendar widget
-  * (Coming soon) Manage tasks in bulk

 > **TIP:** All sections of this tutorial contain a *Some NativeScript basics* and *Requirement implementation* sub-sections.
 You can skip the basics sub-section and jump straight to the implementation for a more hands-on approach.